jordimarimon/ts-ast-parser/CONTRIBUTING.md

     npm run test

-You can optionally specify the path of a test file.
+You can optionally specify the path (or part of it) from where to search and execute test files:

     npm run test -- <test-file-path>

-Example:
+The following example will execute all the tests in package `core`:

+    npm run test -- core

+Or maybe you want to execute all tests related to functions in the package `core`:

+    # Executes all test files in "packages/core/tests/function"
-    npm run test -- variable/basic/test.ts
+    npm run test -- function

-will execute only the test file located at `packages/core/tests/variable/basic/test.ts`.